-- create distinct new communities designed to instil a sense of place, with an attractive community hub, located in the centre of the development, containing a community centre, shops and other local services on a scale that meets the needs of the new community; - 2. incorporate a diverse housing mix with a variety of house types, sizes and tenures; - 3. provide an open and attractively landscaped development with the gross density of the development of about 25 dwellings per hectare (or less); - include a strong landscape buffer where the development adjoins the countryside to reduce the visual impact of the development and create a continuous habitat for wildlife linked into existing natural areas and wildlife habitats; - 5. include landscaped open spaces, roads and footpaths, incorporating children's play areas, throughout the development linked to the peripheral landscape buffer to provide green routes through the housing areas that enhance the quality of the development and provide wildlife habitats; - 6. link new footpath and cycleway routes through the development to routes in the countryside, to existing adjacent communities, to schools, community facilities and the town centre; - 7. retain existing farmsteads, trees, hedgerows, ditches, watercourses, and heritage assets within the development; - 8. not compromise the Green Gaps between the urban area and villages; - 9. address any significant impacts arising from an increase in traffic on the road network between Hartlepool and the A19 as a result of the new development.
-This includes improvements to the junctions from the villages to the A19, A179 and A689 as well measures to discourage traffic from the new development using minor roads through the villages in the Plan area and sympathetic traffic calming where necessary.
+- create distinct new communities designed to instil a sense of place, with an attractive community hub, located in the centre of the development, containing a community centre, shops and other local services on a scale that meets the needs of the new community; - 2. incorporate a diverse housing mix with a variety of house types, sizes and tenures; - 3. provide an open and attractively landscaped development with the gross density of the development of about 25 dwellings per hectare; - 4. include a strong landscape buffer where the development adjoins the countryside to reduce the visual impact of the development and create a continuous habitat for wildlife linked into existing natural areas and wildlife habitats: - 5. include landscaped open spaces, roads and footpaths, incorporating children's play areas, throughout the development linked to the peripheral landscape buffer to provide green routes through the housing areas that enhance the quality of the development and provide wildlife habitats; - 6. link new footpath and cycleway routes through the development to routes in the countryside, to existing adjacent communities, to schools, community facilities and the town centre; - 7. retain existing farmsteads, trees, hedgerows, ditches, watercourses, and heritage assets within the development; - 8. not compromise the Green Gaps between the urban area and villages; - 9. address any significant impacts arising from an increase in traffic on the road network between Hartlepool and the A19 as a result of the new development.
+This should include mitigation measures identified by Transport Assessments which may include improvements to the junctions from the villages to the A19, A179 and A689 as well measures to discourage traffic from the new development using minor roads through the villages in the Plan area and sympathetic traffic calming where necessary.
 Adequate measures should be discussed as part of the application and not delegated to a condition and in some instances measures should be put in place prior to the occupation of the first dwelling in the relevant proposal.

 - 10. avoid areas at risk of flooding and incorporate sustainable drainage measures to manage rain water run-off from the development. - 11. assist in meeting Hartlepool Borough's housing need for 6000 additional homes within the next 15 years by supporting new developments on the edge of Hartlepool which take into consideration their rural fringe locations and which do not compromise the Green Gaps, subject to design, layout, environmental and traffic impact considerations.
-Any such new developments comprising in the region of 450 houses, whether as a single application or as the result of cumulative applications, would be expected to provide a fuller range of community facilities (this figure being based on the size of Greatham village which is able to support a range of facilities).